Ron Saunders (producer)

-Ronald Victor Saunders is an Australian film and television producer, writer and director.
+Ronald Victor Saunders is an Australian film and television producer, writer, and director.
 He has worked in almost every genre of film and his career has spanned over 30 years.
-He is particularly known for specialising in children's television and for co-creating the successful Australian children's television series Johnson and Friends, with Ian Munro (director) and John Patterson (writer) and later on, The Girl from Tomorrow, Spellbinder and Magic Mountain.
+He is particularly known for specialising in children's television and for co-creating the successful Australian children's television series Johnson and Friends, with director Ian Munro and writer John Patterson.

-Saunders was also instrumental in building race relations between Australia and China and he has been responsible for many co-productions between the two countries, including Magic Mountain, Spellbinder: Land of the Dragon Lord and The Dragon Pearl.
+Saunders was also instrumental in building race relations between Australia and China, and he has been responsible for many co-productions between the two countries, including Magic Mountain, Spellbinder: Land of the Dragon Lord, and The Dragon Pearl.
 Other children's programs he was involved with include The Adventures of Sam, and the 1990s version of The Toothbrush Family, Ketchup: Cats Who Cook.

-Early life and career
+Early life and education

-Saunders was born in South Australia.
-His father was a protestant minister and the family never settled in one location, instead travelling from town to town until Saunders was 18, when the family settled in Adelaide, where he stayed for the next 20 years.
-Saunders is the eldest of five children.

-Saunders did not have a television as a child - and recalls that in his early childhood years, it was a common occurrence for 20-30 people to gather by the window of a hardware shop - simply to watch whatever was on the television on display.
-Saunders was studying at Flinders University who started the very first course in film and television.
-In those days, it was not considered possible to make a living out of TV and film production.
+Ronald Victor Saunders was born in South Australia.
+His father was a Protestant minister and the family travelled from town to town until Saunders was 18, when the family settled in Adelaide.Saunders did not have a television as a child, and recalls that in his early childhood years, it was a common occurrence for 20-30 people to gather by the window of a hardware shop simply to watch whatever was on the television on display.

-Initially, Saunders wanted to become a teacher due to lack of alternative careers at the time.
-He started out teaching science and maths but began looking for ways to get out of it, due to lack of passion.
-He reconnected with some of his friends from university who had undertaken the film and television course and together they made various independent and amateur films.
+Saunders studied at Flinders University before starting work as a school teacher, teaching science and maths, but found it unfulfilling.
+Flinders had started the very first course in film and television, but in those days, it was not considered possible to make a living out of TV and film production.
+He later reconnected with some of his friends from university who had undertaken the film and television course, and together they made various independent and amateur films.
 This was the beginning of a new hobby.

 Martin Fabinyi encouraged Saunders to apply for the very first film course at Australian Film, Television and Radio School in 1973, and his application was accepted along with 11 other students.
-Saunders attended the course with the likes of Gillian Armstrong, Phillip Noyce, Chris Noonan and Graham Shirley.
+Saunders attended the course with the likes of Gillian Armstrong, Phillip Noyce, Chris Noonan, and Graham Shirley.